Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

 \subsubsection{Quantum hardware}

 Our experiments can be readily carried out on quantum hardware, and we repeat the same simulations on ibmq\_london and ibmq\_burlington.
 The only difference with respect to the classical simulation is that $\nshots$ on those two devices is limited to a maximum number of 8192.
-Figure~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_hardware} shows our results obtained on real devices.
+Figures~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(c) and \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(d) show our results obtained on real devices.

-Comparing our data for the chip imbq\_london in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_hardware}(a) to the classical simulation of the quantum hardware in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(a) and Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(c), we observe qualitative agreement for $\nshots\leq 1024$.
+Comparing our data for the chip imbq\_london in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(c) to the classical simulation of the quantum hardware in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(a) and Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(b), we observe qualitative agreement for $\nshots\leq 1024$.
 Compared to the classical simulation of the quantum device, the mean value and the standard deviation of the absolute error are in general larger on the hardware.
 Correcting for the readout error yields again a significant improvement and reduces the mean and the standard deviation of absolute error considerably.
 As before, we can fit our data to a power law.
 While for a small number of shots about $\nshots<500$ we observe again an exponent of about $1/2$, for a larger number of measurements the curve for the corrected result starts to flatten out and the exponent obtained for fitting the entire range is considerably smaller than $1/2$ (see Tab.~\ref{tab:ibmq_burlington_london_single_qubit_vs_shots_hardware} for details).
-Since increasing $\nshots$ should decrease the inherent statistical fluctuations of the projective measurements, and readout errors can be dealt with our scheme, this might be an indication that in addition to readout errors also other sources of noise play a significant role.
+Since increasing $\nshots$ should decrease the inherent statistical fluctuations of the projective measurements, and readout errors can be managed with our scheme, this might be an indication that in addition to readout errors, also other sources of noise play a significant role.
 Their effects cannot be corrected with our procedure and thus dominate from a certain point on.